 Physical shops provide a lot of upsides – customer connection, branding potential, keeping neighbourhoods alive, etc. The shift to Ecommerce and even more so the pandemic has made it very challenging for SMB owners to justify carrying a physical store when the rest of the world is shifting towards online.

-When the COVID pandemic recently hit and the world went into lockdown, lots of businesses had to close their shop and over the following months deal with waves of opening stores with limited capacity to once again shop closure, leading to losses in sales and revenue.
+When the COVID pandemic recently hit and the world went into lockdown, lots of businesses had to close their shops and over the following months deal with waves of opening stores with limited capacity to once again shop closure, leading to losses in sales and revenue.

 To diversify risk, small businesses on Amazon can utilize the platform as a second distribution channel to offset some of the lost revenue due to store closures, serve additional customers and substitute local stores.
 That practice allows business owners to keep shops that might not generate a lot of profit but serve one of the purposes discussed above.